Mississippi DUI Lawyers

 The courts can withhold adjudication in certain cases as long as the accused completes certain requirements.
 Mississippi’s non-adjudication program acts as a diversion program, allowing first-time DUI offenders to avoid a conviction.
 To be eligible for non-adjudication, defendants are not allowed to have any prior non-adjudications on the record, and they must not have any prior convictions or DUI charges pending.

-Contact an Experienced Oxford, MS DUI Defense Attorney
+How Can an Experienced Oxford, MS DUI Defense Attorney Help You?

 If you’ve been arrested for DUI in Lafayette County, the longer you wait to speak with an attorney, the more you put your case at risk.
-At Tannehill Carmean we use proven strategies to defend our clients against DUI and related charges.
-We will protect your rights in court and, if you are a student at the University of Mississippi, we can represent your interests in front of a University Judicial Council hearing.
+At Tannehill Carmean, PLLC, we use proven strategies to defend our clients against DUI and related charges.
+When you hire us, we will protect your rights in court.
+Additionally, if you are a student at the University of Mississippi, we can represent your interests in front of a University Judicial Council hearing to help minimize the effects of this charge on your life.

 Anyone facing a DUI charge in Lafayette County, MS, should not do it alone.
 You need knowledgeable and skilled legal counsel on your side.
-Call our office today at (662) 200-8730 or reach out to us online to schedule an initial consultation.
+If you’re ready to learn more about our legal services, call 662-200-8734 to schedule an initial consultation with the caring team at Tannehill Carmean, PLLC.